-- 12. Under Option 2, HMCTS will incur the following one-off costs.
+- 13. Under Option 2, HMCTS will incur the following one-off costs.
 All figures exclude VAT. - Decant costs.
 These are costs associated with moving work and equipment between sites.
 The total decant cost is estimated to be around £3,000. - IT decommissioning costs.
 These are costs associated with removing computers from a building.
 The total IT decommissioning cost is estimated to be around £20,000 . - Disposal costs.
 These costs cover the legal fees and marketing required to sell Spalding Magistrates' Court.
 The total disposal cost is estimated to be around £10,000. - Enabling works costs.
 These are costs associated with work that needs to be done to ensure the receiving court has sufficient capacity to accommodate the extra work.
-There are no enabling works costs in this case as Boston Magistrates' Court has sufficient capacity to absorb the extra workload. - Project costs.
+There are no enabling works costs in this case as cases are no longer being heard at Spalding Magistrates' Court.
+Therefore, no new work is being transferred.

+Project costs.
 These costs cover the extra staff and other resources required to carry out the project.
 There are expected to be negligible project costs (beyond those already captured above) as the closure is expected to be delivered as part of business as usual.